cindyhn/EnglishGo_INFS3634App/README.md

 # AssignmentApp
-An gamified learning application created by Cindy Nguyen, Susanna Chen and Natasha Tran
+EnglishGo! is a gamified learning application created by Cindy Nguyen, Susanna Chen and Natasha Tran for INFS3634.

 Main Features:
 - Quizzes (Word Association Quiz and a Grammar Quiz)